PrajwalSM27/Demo_Project_Praj/README.md

 5. To "push" all the changes to the remote (or web github repository): git add . (this adds all the files that you have made changes to ) git commit -m "<commit message>"    (eg: git commit -m "Created a dummy python file")

+     "commit" is bascially saving all the changes on the branch

+6. Now is the time to "push" the changes after "committing": git push <remote_handle> <branch_name>

+     To view all the remote_handles, execute: "git remote -v" To view the existing branch you are working off: "git branch"